Economics, Incentives,

 How much does it cost to drive an EV?

-As a rule of thumb EVs get three miles per kilowatt-hour (100MPGe) so if you drive 1,000 miles/month (12,000 miles/year), you use about 333 kWh of electricity.
-The average electricity cost in the U.S. is $0.12/kWh (about the same in Minnesota too) so your electricity costs for driving are about $40/month for 1,000 miles/month.
-If your electric utility provides an EV rate to incentivize people to charge during the off-peak hours you could usually get electricity for half off during the night time.
-Now you driving 1,000 miles/month costs only $20.
+As a rule of thumb, EVs get three miles per kilowatt-hour (100MPGe) so if you drive 1,000 miles/month (12,000 miles/year), you use about 333 kWh of electricity.
+The average electricity cost in the U.S. (and Minnesota) is $0.12/kWh, so your electricity costs for driving are about $40/month for 1,000 miles/month.
+If your electric utility provides an EV rate to incentivize people to charge during the off-peak hours, you usually get electricity for half off during the night.
+Now, driving 1,000 miles/month costs only $20.

 If you drive the average internal combustion engine vehicle with 25 mpg, you use about 40 gallons of gas for driving 1,000 miles/month.
-If we assume that gas costs $2.50 per gallon, then your monthly gas costs are $100.
-If you drive a thirsty truck getting only 10 mpg, you use 100 gallons of gas in a month, and using the same gas price, your monthly gas costs are $250.
-That is twelve times more than an average EV that is charged with off-peak rate. :)
+If we assume that gas costs $3.00 per gallon, then your monthly gas costs are $120.
+If you drive a thirsty truck getting only 10 mpg, you use 100 gallons of gas in a month, and using the same gas price, your monthly gas costs are $300.
+That is fifteen times more than an average EV that is charged using the off-peak rate. :)

 Maintenance savings

-You can expect to also see savings on the maintenance side.
-Since EVs, especially battery electric vehicles, have less wearing parts they also clearly have lower maintenance costs.
-Even plug-in hybrids, which still have an internal combustion engine, have lower maintenance costs than traditional gas cars because the internal combustion engine will be running much less.
-All EVs also have regenerative braking during which the electric motors turn into generators and store a majority of the deceleration energy back to the battery to be used in the next acceleration.
-This of course increases the overall efficiency, but it also drastically reduces the traditional brake wear since electric motors do the heavy lifting.
+You can also expect to see savings on maintenance.
+Since EVs, especially battery electric vehicles, have fewer wearing parts, they also have lower maintenance costs.
+Even plug-in hybrids, which still have an internal combustion engine, have lower maintenance costs than traditional gas cars because the internal combustion engine runs much less.
+All EVs also have regenerative braking, during which the electric motors turn into generators and store a majority of the deceleration energy back to the battery to be used in the next acceleration.
+This not only increases overall efficiency, but it also drastically reduces brake wear, since electric motors do the heavy lifting.

 There has been a lot of discussion about potential battery replacement costs.
-People know that their cell phone batteries hardly last three to four years so they are concerned that we would see the same time of degradation on EV batteries.
+People know that their cell phone batteries hardly last three to four years, so they are concerned that we will see the same rate of degradation on EV batteries.
 Fortunately, that is not the case.
-All manufacturers provide eight years and a minimum of 100,000 miles as a warranty on EV traction batteries.
-Present-day EVs have been in the market since 2011 so we are starting to have some data on how the batteries are performing.
-Batteries have developed a lot since 2011.
-Their price has dropped to just a quarter of what it used to be in 2011.
-We have only seen some more advanced degradation in the first generation Nissan Leaf batteries that had the first generation battery chemistry and didn't have any active thermal management system.
-Other EV batteries seem to be lasting at least 12-15 years in normal use.
-Batteries lose their capacity slowly over time and if the battery has 70% of the capacity left after 12 years of service it might be time to upgrade to a new battery.
-Presently new EV batteries cost between $6,000 and $12,000, but the good news is that since the battery technology keeps advancing fast we can expect that the battery costs in 12 years will be much lower than what they are right now or you would get a much bigger battery for the same price.
+All manufacturers provide eight years and a minimum of 100,000 miles as a warranty on EV batteries.
+Present-day EVs have been in the market since 2011, so we are starting to have some data on how the batteries are performing.
+Battery technology has advanced a lot since then.
+The price of batteries has dropped to one tenth of what it was in 2011.
+We have seen some more degradation in the first generation Nissan Leaf batteries.
+They used early battery chemistry and didn't have an active thermal management system.
+Based on current data, other EV batteries are likely to last at least 15-20 years in normal use.
+Batteries lose their capacity slowly over time, and if the battery has 70% of the capacity left after 20 years of service it might be time to upgrade to a new battery.
+Currently new EV batteries cost between $6,000 and $12,000, but the good news is that the battery technology keeps advancing quickly.
+We can expect that the battery costs in 20 years will be much lower than what they are right now, or that you would get a much bigger battery for the same price.
 And what happens to those old batteries?
 They are still very valuable energy storage units and will get a second life as the stationary storage units for a home or grid.
 Our estimate is that EV batteries will easily have at least a 30-year life before they need to be recycled.
+More information about batteries and recycling.

 Would you like to learn more?

-Consumer Reports analysis finds that the most popular electric vehicles cost less to own than the best-selling gas-powered vehicles in their class.
-Their report provides a lot of good information so check it out.
+A Consumer Reports analysis finds that the most popular electric vehicles cost less to own than the best-selling gas-powered vehicles in their class.
+Their report provides a lot of valuable information, so check it out.

 Incentives

-People who purchase or lease a new or used battery electric or plug-in hybrid vehicle between November 1, 2019, and October 31, 2022, can receive a one-time credit in their account to pay toll charges for using MnPASS lanes.
+People who purchase or lease a new or used battery electric or plug-in hybrid vehicle between November 1, 2019, and October 31, 2025, can receive a one-time credit in their account to pay toll charges for using MnPASS lanes.
 This credit is $250 for battery electric vehicles and $125 for plug-in hybrids.
-Find more information by visiting MNPass website.
+Find more information by visiting MnPASS website

 EV Rates